dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The most significant difference is the way that disaggregation is represented.
 DXF uses the categoryOptionCombo to indicate disaggregation of data.
-In adx the disaggregations (eg AGE\_GROUP and SEX) are expressed explicitly as attributes.
+In adx the disaggregations (e.g. AGE_GROUP and SEX) are expressed explicitly as attributes.
 One important constraint on using adx is that the categories used for dataElements in the dataSet MUST have a code assigned to them, and further, that code must be of a form which is suitable for use as an XML attribute.
-The exact constraint on an XML attribute name is described in the W3C XML standard - in practice this means no spaces, no non-alphanumeric characters other than '\_' and it may not start with a letter.
-The example above shows examples of 'good' category codes ('GENDER' and 'HIV\_AGE').
+The exact constraint on an XML attribute name is described in the W3C XML standard - in practice this means no spaces, no non-alphanumeric characters other than '_' and it may not start with a letter.
+The example above shows examples of 'good' category codes ('GENDER' and 'HIV_AGE').

 This restriction on the form of codes applies only to categories.
 Currently the convention is not enforced by DHIS2 when you are assigning